hoangesoftblog/hoangesoftblog.github.io/apps/food-view/ISSUES.md

 ## Absolute import not working.
 **More detail:**
+- In VSCode, it will show "Cannot find module <X> or its corresponding type declarations.ts(2307)"
 - When run "dev", the <code>ts-node</code> give error <code>Cannot find module \'@/utils/db\'</code>
 - When run "build" + "start", <code>node</code> give error <code> Cannot find module '@/utils/db'</code>
 **Solution:**
+- In VSCode, check if the file path is included in `tsconfig.json`
 - For running "dev" with <code>ts-node</code>, need to run <code>npm i -D tsconfig-paths</code>, then do it in 1 of 2 ways
 1. ([Ref](https://stackoverflow.com/a/72622089)) In `tsconfig.json`, add:
     ```json